nondejus/AwesomeUnityCommunity/README.md

 * [FbxExporter](https://github.com/unity3d-jp/FbxExporter "") - Export meshes to .fbx or .obj from Unity.
 * [unity-ecs-navmesh](https://github.com/zulfajuniadi/unity-ecs-navmesh "") - A demo implementation of Unity Entity Component System with NavMesh.
 * [Ardity](https://github.com/dwilches/Ardity "") - Assets for integrating Arduino and Unity (or Unity and any hardware that communicates over a COM port).
+* [TFClassify-Unity](https://github.com/Syn-McJ/TFClassify-Unity "") - An example of using Tensorflow with Unity for image classification and object detection.
+* [AssetBundleManager](https://github.com/SadPandaStudios/AssetBundleManager "") - An asset bundle manager for Unity.

 # :mortar_board: Learning Resources